 - net pay

-The identification area matters more than many readers realize.
-It usually tells you which employee the stub belongs to, which payroll cycle is being reported, and when that cycle was paid.
+The identification area tells you which employee the stub belongs to, which payroll cycle is being reported, and when that cycle was paid.
 If the pay date or pay-period end date is wrong, the figures below it can still add up correctly while referring to the wrong period.

 The earnings section shows what you were paid for this cycle.
 That may include regular wages or salary, overtime, statutory holiday pay, bonuses, commissions, shift premiums, or retroactive adjustments.
 A line can appear even if it is not present on every pay run, which is why two pay stubs from the same employer can look different from month to month.

-The next key distinction is gross pay vs net pay Canada.
+The next key distinction is gross pay versus net pay.
 Gross pay is your pay before deductions.
 Net pay is what remains after taxes and other deductions are taken off.
 Some Canadian stubs also show taxable gross or taxable earnings, which can differ from gross pay when certain benefits are taxable, some reimbursements are not taxable, or a payroll system separates pensionable and insurable earnings for CPP and EI calculations.

 When you scan the page, ask three questions in order: what period does this stub cover, what earnings make up the gross amount, and which deductions turned that amount into net pay?
 That reading order keeps you grounded in the money flow instead of getting lost in abbreviations.
 If you want broader basics that apply across countries and formats, see a general pay stub guide for earnings, withholdings, and YTD totals.